vnallamhawk/hubstaffjobsearchapi/README.md

-# hubstaffjobsearchapi
+# Hubstaffjobsearch API
-hubstaff job search
+The hubstaff job search API is developed using Nodejs,Express and MongoDb.
+The hubstaff job search API can be used for filtering jobs using